davidwhogg/CroMagnon/README.md

 ## dependencies
 - To start, we will work with data from the [EMPIAR](http://www.ebi.ac.uk/pdbe/emdb/empiar/).
+Data set EMPIAR-10009 looks like it might be a good CET data set.
+Data set EMPIAR-10029 is a simulated Cryo-EM data set.
+Data set EMPIAR-10032 looks like it might be a good Cryo-EM data set.
 - We will probably need to use [EMAN2](http://blake.bcm.edu/emanwiki/EMAN2) to read the image data files.
+(Yes, they invented a new image format.)

 ## never-asked questions
 - *Why are we doing this?*